AI Agent Smart Contract Exploit Generation: Evaluation

-To evaluate A1's effectiveness against real attack windows, we employed Monte Carlo simulation with $10^5$ samples per model-delay combination.
-For each simulation, we randomly sampled pairs of $(runtime, attack window)$ values, where runtimes were drawn from our empirical distribution of model execution times across all experiments, and attack windows were sampled from our set of $19$ historically measured vulnerability lifetimes.
-A run is considered successful if the sampled runtime is shorter than the remaining attack window $(attackwindow - detectiondelay)$.
-This sampling approach accounts for the natural variability in both A1's performance and vulnerability lifetimes.
-We computed success probabilities as the fraction of successful samples, with $95\%$ confidence intervals calculated using normal approximation (justified by our large sample size).
-For delay analysis, we evaluated seven scenarios (0, 1h, 6h, 12h, 1d, 3d, 7d), adjusting each sampled attack window by subtracting the delay duration and truncating negative windows to zero.
-This methodology provides a statistical framework for estimating A1's real-world effectiveness while accounting for both the inherent variability in model performance and the impact of detection latency.
-The narrow confidence intervals (typically $\pm0.2$ percentage points) suggest high reliability in our probability estimates, enabling meaningful comparisons between models and delay scenarios.

-For these 19 incidents with determinable attack windows, we evaluated A1's practical utility in preventing attacks.
-The cumulative distribution function comparison in Figure~\ref{fig:cdf_attack_vs_timing} reveals that without detection delays, all models achieve remarkably similar success probabilities (85.2\%--89.1\%) in completing their analysis within the available attack windows.
-This high success rate is supported by our historical analysis showing that 83\% of analyzed attacks had windows exceeding one hour, and 50\% extended beyond 24 days, providing ample time for A1's analysis.
-Monte Carlo simulation with 10$^5$ samples per model provides robust estimates of these probabilities, with narrow confidence intervals suggesting reliable performance predictions across different scenarios.
+\textbf{Monte Carlo Simulation for Attack Window Coverage:} To evaluate A1’s effectiveness against real attack windows, we ran Monte Carlo simulations with $10^5$ samples per model–delay combination.
+Each sample paired a runtime (drawn from our empirical distribution across all experiments) with an attack window (sampled from the 19 measured vulnerability lifetimes).
+A run was successful if the runtime was shorter than the remaining attack window $(attackwindow - detectiondelay)$.
+This approach captures variability in both A1’s performance and vulnerability lifetimes.
+Success probabilities were computed as the fraction of successful samples, with 95\% confidence intervals from normal approximation (justified by the large sample size).
+For delay analysis, we considered seven scenarios (0, 1h, 6h, 12h, 1d, 3d, 7d), subtracting the delay from each attack window and truncating negative values.
+This framework quantifies A1’s effectiveness under real-world conditions while accounting for performance variability and detection latency.
+Confidence intervals were narrow (typically $\pm0.2$ percentage points), supporting meaningful comparisons between models and delay scenarios.
+For the 19 incidents with determinable windows, A1 showed strong practical utility.
+Figure~\ref{fig:cdf_attack_vs_timing} compares cumulative distributions and shows that without detection delays, all models achieve similar success rates (85.2–89.1\%).
+These high probabilities reflect our historical analysis: 83\% of incidents lasted over one hour, and 50\% extended beyond 24 days, leaving ample time for analysis.
+Monte Carlo estimates with $10^5$ samples per model further confirm the robustness of these results.